Chynna Ortaleza

 Lara Serena Roque Ortaleza-Cipriano (born December 6, 1982), professionally known as Chynna Ortaleza, is a Filipino actress, television host, and model.
-She is currently a contract star of GMA Network.
-She is also Vice President for Production & Artist Management for OC Records a fast rising music & entertainment agency in the Philippines.
+She is formerly a contract star of GMA Network.
+She is also Vice President for Production & Artist Management for O/C Records a fast rising music & entertainment agency in the Philippines.

 Career

 Ortaleza landed her first TV gig as a junior reporter on the children's magazine show 5 and Up.
 She left the show after three years to concentrate on her studies.
 She returned to acting after graduating from high school, when she became known as Sprite's Kitikitxt girl via a popular TV commercial that launched her showbusiness career.

 Ortaleza was later cast as Mimi on GMA Network's teen drama, Click, where she starred next to Richard Gutierrez.

 In 2004, Ortaleza began to focus on her hosting career.
 After the success of the first season of StarStruck, Ortaleza hosted the StarStrucks Friday live show, Stage 1 Live, with Cogie Domingo and Raymond Gutierrez.
 Stage 1 Live was cancelled after one season.
 She was then added to the new youth segment of SOP (Sobrang Okey Pare), titled as SOP Gimikada then changed to SOP Gigsters.
 She was then cast as host in the second season of 3R with Iza Calzado and Bettina Carlos.
 She was also a cast member of Joyride.

 In 2010 to 2012, she played more than five major villainess character roles.

-In 2013, Chynna Ortaleza was cast as the hard-hearted and soft-spoken Minerva on Kakambal ni Eliana, along with Sherilyn Reyes-Tan and Lexi Fernandez, the three of them are the lead villains to the main heroine, Eliana.
+In 2013, Ortaleza was cast as the hard-hearted and soft-spoken Minerva on Kakambal ni Eliana, along with Sherilyn Reyes-Tan and Lexi Fernandez, the three of them are the lead villains to the main heroine, Eliana.
 Ortaleza's character in the end became snake and tries to murder Eliana as a revenge for Nora's demise (Sherilyn Reyes-Tan).